Council large item collection for Londoners

+Looking for a council large item collection?
 Councils provide residents with a couple of ways to get rid of stuff that’s too big for the wheelie bin.
-Either you can take it yourself to the local household waste recycling centre (HWRC) or you can book a collection to have it collected from your home and disposed of by the council (Bulky Waste Collection service).
-This article considers both of these council bulky waste disposal options and how they differ across London boroughs.
+Either you can take it yourself to the local household waste recycling centre (HWRC) or you can book a collection to have it collected from your home and disposed of by the council.
+This article considers both of these options and how they differ across London boroughs.

 There is no right answer.
 Whether one option is better for you than another depends on a number of factors.
 Here are the main ones to bear in mind:

-The table below shows how much each London council charges householders for a bulky waste collection along with the maximum number of items they’ll take away.
+The table below shows how much each council charges householders for a bulky waste collection along with the maximum number of large items they will remove.
 We’ve ranked it in order of cost because it makes it a little more exciting (!?) but bear in mind that, whilst some councils are cheaper than others, they may not offer to pick-up as many items at one time.
-Note also that most councils offer substantial reductions for residents on income support and equally some charge significant premiums for certain items like fridges and enhanced services like next day, internal or weekend collections.
+Also most councils offer substantial reductions for residents on income support and some charge significant premiums for certain items like fridges and enhanced services like next day, internal or weekend collections.

 *Bromley council do not have limitations on the number of items you can book for removal.
 We have calculated this number using their prices to collect a tumble dryer, sofa, mattress and small fridge.
 You can see a full price list here.